cpaca/Age-of-Production/README.md

 # PLEASE REPORT ANY BUGS YOU FIND

 ## Compat:
-### Built-in compat:
 - [Foundry Restructuring](https://mods.factorio.com/mod/foundry-restructuring): Changes the crafting prototypes of the new recipes so that they can be made in my new machines alongside the changes from FR.
 - [Vanilla Galore Continued](https://mods.factorio.com/mod/vanilla_galore_continued) and [Space Age Galore](https://mods.factorio.com/mod/space_age_galore): Adds support for the recipes added by the mods to my machines.
 - [5Dim's mod - New Automatization](https://mods.factorio.com/mod/5dim_automation): Makes crafting prototypes not broken.
 - [Wooden Universe](https://mods.factorio.com/mod/wood-universe-modpack): Simply implements compat between AoP and some of the mods in the pack.
 - [All Planets present in this modpack](https://mods.factorio.com/mod/kry-all-planet-mods): Moves around some buildings and adds refined mineral crushing to all eligible planets!
 - [Quality Biolab](https://mods.factorio.com/mod/QualityBioLab): Makes Quantum Computer's drain also scale with Quality.
-### Compat from other mods:
-- [Extraplanetary Production](https://mods.factorio.com/mod/extraplanetary-production): Mod has support for my machines built in.

-#### If your mod has compat for mine and I missed it, tell me!
-And if you want your mod to be compatible, just do it lol!
-If you need help tell me!!

 ### Future Plans:
 - A trailer